steventux/getflix/README.md

 ## Getting Started

-First, configure .env.local or similar with details of your Torrent-Api-py and QBittorrent services.
+First, configure .env.local or similar with details of your QBittorrent installation.

 ```
 NEXT_PUBLIC_API_URL=http://localhost:3000